al-701/covid19_project/README.md

 Missing functionality is to be added soon.
 New funtionality will be documented here as part of future planning.

 The current plots show proportion of cases and deaths for 6 countries since early October 2021.
-The rapid increase in cases does not seem to be matched by a comparable increase in deaths so far.
+The rapid increase in cases (in Canada and the UK especially) does not seem to be matched by a comparable increase in deaths so far.
 The vacination data will be added to the visualization shortly, and with that data we may be aable to state a hypothesis testing the relationship between vaccination rates and death rates.
 Other possible explanatory and/or confounding variables nay be population demographics, hosptalization rates, reporting of positive rapid test results without confirmation by a laboratory test and more.

 ![country_cases](https://user-images.githubusercontent.com/80735707/147724805-49dcc2e2-6a9f-41f3-b5a9-4547039d990f.png)